STATEMENT OF CORPORATE GOVERNANCE PRACTICES

 THE BOARD OF DIRECTORS

-The Board is currently composed of seven directors, six of whom are independent directors, namely J. Birks Bovaird, Michael Newbury, Samuel Peralta, Yvan Champagne and Stephen Balch.
+The Board is currently composed of five directors, four of whom are independent directors, namely J. Birks Bovaird, Michael Newbury, Samuel Peralta and Yvan Champagne.
 The other director, H. Vance White, is considered to be non-independent by virtue of his role as an officer of the Company.
 H. Vance White is also President and CEO of the Company.

 NI 58-101 defines an "independent director" as a director who has no direct or indirect material relationship with the Company.
 A "material relationship" is defined as a relationship which, in the view of the Board, could be reasonably expected to interfere with such member's independent judgment.